ThomasAsuncion/Real-Time-JS-Chat-Room/README.md

 * [Express.js](https://expressjs.com/)
 * [Socket.IO](https://socket.io/)

-This application also supports the use of emojis 😀😁😂🤣 thanks to [react-emojify]( https://www.npmjs.com/package/react-emojify).
+This application also supports the use of emojis 😀😁😂🤣 in chat thanks to [react-emojify]( https://www.npmjs.com/package/react-emojify).

 ## Available Scripts